Yesün Temür (Yuan dynasty): Administration

 As a ruler who had seized the throne by intrigue and violence, Yesün Temür tried to win the widest possible support.
 To secure support as Emperor of China from the Han populace, he duly showed his respect for the Confucian tradition from the beginning of his reign.
 Nevertheless, Muslim and Mongol officials from the steppe constituted the majority of posts in the Yuan government during this period.
 Kumeijil and Tas Temur served as grand councillars of the right; Dawlat Shah served as the manager of the governmental affairs of the Central Secretariat (中書省), then as censor in chief, and finally as grand councillary of the left; and Andachu, the manager of the Bureau of Military Affairs.

 In addition to Dawlat Shah, there were two Muslims, Ubaidullah and Bayanchar, who served as managers of governmental affairs in the Secretariat.
-Mahumud Shah and Hasan Khoja managed the Bureau of Military Affairs.
+Mahmud Shah and Hasan Khoja managed the Bureau of Military Affairs.
 In contrast with the Muslims, Han officials exerted little influence on the administration.
 The high point of the Mongol partner-merchants' operations came under Yesün Temür, whose administration exempted Christians and Muslims from any corvee payments and guaranteed huge payments promised by the Mongolian nobility in return for luxury goods (тансаг).

 Yesün Temür Khan denounced the extravagance of the court in buying costly precious stones, imported by foreign merchants, and sold for ten times their value, while the poor were starving.
 In 1326, Ozbeg Khan of the Golden Horde sent cheetahs to Yesün Temür Khan who responded with grants of gold, silver, cash, and silks.

 During his reign Yesün Temür Khan divided the empire into eighteen departments controlled by a board called "the Lords of the Provinces"; it had formerly been divided into twelve units.
 Reports were presented on the condition of the Yuan provinces were full of complaints about the Lamas who, armed with their golden seals, rode about the province making exaction and treating the people in a shameful way.
 They put up at private houses, drove out their masters, debauched their wives, and did pretty much as they wished.
 The fear of offending the Mongols and the Lamas prevented the Khan from doing anything effectual at first.
 Finally, he forbade the Lamas from entering China.
 Besides Buddhism, Yesün Temür Khan neglected the ancient worship of the sky of the Mongols.

 Yesün Temür left the empire's governance to his Muslim aide Dawlat Shah and Khatun Babukhan when he suddenly died in Shangdu on August 15, 1328.
 His son Ragibagh was installed by Dawlat Shah, but he was defeated by his rival Tugh Temür three months later during the War of the Two Capitals.